pretty-printing of expressions

 e1, e2, ...

-The function print displays the values of the expressions appearing as arguments, and returns NULL as the function value.
-The expressions printed are separated by a comma and a blank.
+The function print displays the values of the expressions appearing as arguments and returns NULL as the function value.
+The expressions printed are separated by a comma and a space.
 Note that print('``') prints a blank line.
 The ditto commands, %, %%, and %%% do not recall the output of the print command, since the return value of the function is NULL.